Knowledge Hub

 If it comes to light that there’s a problem, try to remain as calm as possible and focus on establishing the grounds for the dispute.
 This is important because, depending on the seriousness of the grounds, you might need to seek support from a business disputes lawyer as soon as possible to talk through your options and obtain advice on your legal position.

-It is of course worth checking with the non-paying party whether they are amenable to having an informal discussion about the problem in order to come to an amicable resolution without the need for the involvement of lawyers – misunderstandings and crossed wires can happen in business, so if both parties are willing to attempt this, a solution may be found and the relationship can get back on track, or it can be agreed that you will part ways once the problem has been addressed.
+It is worth checking with the non-paying party whether they’re open to having an informal discussion about the problem with a view to coming to a resolution without the need to involve lawyers – misunderstandings and crossed wires can happen in business, so if both parties are willing to attempt this, a solution may be found and the relationship can get back on track, or it can be agreed that you will part ways once the problem has been addressed.

 What happens if the dispute can’t be resolved informally?

-If it transpires that the dispute can’t be resolved informally, it’s still possible for it to be dealt with outside the arena of the courts.
-Mediation is an excellent and often successful way of settling conflict; the aim of the mediator (an independent individual who may or may not be a qualified lawyer) is to encourage the parties to move towards a potential settlement by helping you and the other party talk to each other with a view to coming to an agreement.
-It’s worth mentioning that very often, the mediation process is more cost-effective, faster and less stressful than going through the court process, and you can read more about it in our detailed guide to commercial mediation.
+Mediation is an excellent and often successful way of settling conflicts; the aim of the mediator (an independent individual who may or may not be a qualified lawyer) is to encourage the parties to move towards a potential settlement by helping you and the other party talk to each other with a view to coming to an agreement.
+It’s worth mentioning that very often, the mediation process is more cost-effective, faster and less stressful than going through the court process, and you can read more about it in our commercial mediation guide.

 What if it’s not possible to resolve the dispute through mediation?